alexissmith-code/Trail-Information-Website/README.md

 # Trail-Information-Website
-Website that allowed a user to login or create an account in order to view mountain bike trails and information on them.
-Once logged in the user can update or add new trails or view trails and information about them using a search bar.
+Final project for CS 250: Web Development I

 ## Description

-Once logged in the user can update or add new trails or view trails and information about them using a search bar.
+Wesbite that allows user once logged in or after creating an account to update or add new trails or view trails and information about them using a search bar.
 Utilizes both front-end and back-end elements, including the utilization of CSS and HTML for page structure and style, and the incorporation of Python Flask and embedded JavaScript languages for user interaction.

 ### Dependencies and Technology